Mastodonsaurus: History and etymology

 Owen noted that the teat-like appearance was not a real diagnostic feature and also objected to the term "saurus" for a "batrachian" (amphibian).
 He proposed what he thought was the more fitting replacement name Labyrinthodon or "labyrinth tooth" to refer to the complex maze-like appearance of the inner tooth structure when viewed in cross section.
-However, the rules of zoological nomenclature require that the earliest name established be used and Labyrinthodon Owen is a junior synonym of Mastodonsaurus Jaeger.
+However, the rules of zoological nomenclature require that the earliest name established be used and Labyrinthodon is a junior synonym of Mastodonsaurus.
 The maze-like inner tooth structure in Mastodonsaurus is found in multiple types of extinct amphibians, and Richard Owen created the formal taxonomic category Labyrinthodontia (published in 1860) as a supposed order of "Reptilia" to unite them.
 However, the "order" turned out to contain multiple types of animals that not are not closely related and the category Labyrinthodontia no longer has recognized scientific status, although the general form "labyrinthodont" is still used as a descriptive term.

 Species

-After a complex nomenclatural history and recognition that the original Mastodonsaurus tooth and the Salamandroides giganteus skull section were from different individuals of the same kind of animal, most authors used the binomial combination Mastodonsaurus giganteus.
-A reexamination of the genus by Markus Moser and Rainer Schoch in 2007 restored M. jaegeri Holl from 1829 as the historically oldest type species for Mastodonsaurus, designating Jaeger's original tooth (SMNS 55911) as the lectotype of Mastodonsaurus jaegeri.
-A large number of species have been attributed to the genus over the years, but they determined only three of the species are valid: the type species M. jaegeri, the best known species, M. giganteus (which could be a senior synonym of M. jaegeri if the two species are not taxonomically distinct), both from Europe, and M. torvus from Russia.
-The species M. acuminatus was shown to be a junior synonym to M. giganteus, while the species M. tantus & M. maximus were both determined to be synonyms of M. torvus.
+After recognition by Jaeger in 1833 that the original Mastodonsaurus tooth and the Salamandroides giganteus occiput fossil were from different individuals of the same species of animal, based on the discovery of the complete skull, most authors used the binomial combination Mastodonsaurus giganteus as the type species.
+In recent work, German paleontologist Rainer R. Schoch has recognized Mastodonsaurus giganteus (Jaeger 1828) as the official type species, with the occiput (GPIT Am 678) as the holotype specimen, considered diagnostic.
+This revises an earlier reexamination of the genus by Markus Moser and Rainer Schoch in 2007, in which they chose M. jaegeri Holl from 1829 as the historically oldest type species for Mastodonsaurus, designating Jaeger's original tooth (SMNS 55911) as the lectotype of Mastodonsaurus jaegeri.
+Holl had treated Mastodonsaurus and Salamandroides as distinct and unrelated animals (a reptile (from the tooth) and an amphibian (from the back of a skull) respectively), in line with Jaeger's first descriptions of the fossils in 1828.
+Schoch now lists M. jaegeri as a junior synonym of Mastodonsaurus giganteus.

+Moser and Schoch (2007) had noted that the best-known species, M. giganteus, could be a senior synonym of M. jaegeri if the two species are not taxonomically distinct.
+They also recognized the species M. torvus from Russia.
+However, they found that the species M. acuminatus was a junior synonym to M. giganteus, while the species M. tantus & M. maximus were synonyms of M. torvus.
 The species M. andriani, M. indicus, M. laniarius, M. lavisi, M. meyeri, M. pachygnathus and M. silesiacus, when reexamined by Moser and Schoch, were not deemed assignable to the genus Mastodonsaurus due to the fragmentary nature of the type specimens and as such are considered nomen dubium.
 Examination of the literature showed M. conicus to be a senior synonym of the genus M. ventricosus; however this species was never formally published and is thus considered a nomen nudum.